Pennsylvania Railroad class L1: Preservation

 520, which remained in service until almost the end of steam operations, hauled one of the last steam-powered passenger trains on the PRR: a railfan special between Enola Yard and Northumberland, Pennsylvania.
 Shortly after that service it was added to the PRR's historic locomotive collection in the Northumberland roundhouse, and followed most of that collection to the Railroad Museum of Pennsylvania where it remains today a static exhibit.
 It was added to the National Register of Historic Places in 1979.

 Models

 In HO scale, hundreds of hand-made brass models of the L1s were supplied from 1965 to 1976 by United (Pacific Fast Mail) of Japan, and also by Key Imports of Korea in 1978.

 Broadway Limited Imports offered a post–war L1s in HO scale and a Pennsylvania Railroad USRA Light Mikado in N scale.

-Bowser Manufacturing offered a metal kit, now out of production [originally offered by Penn Line Manufacturing], of the L1s locomotive in H0 scale.
+Bowser Manufacturing offered a metal kit, now out of production [originally offered by Penn Line Manufacturing], of the L1s locomotive in HO scale.

 In N scale, GHQ offered a kit to convert a Kato USRA Light Mikado into a L1s.

 LGB produced a USRA Light Mikado in G scale in multiple fallen flag railroad names including product number 21872, Pennsylvania Railroad No. 2809.